Skip To Main Content

 From cleaning up local neighborhoods to supporting vital community organizations, our students made a tangible impact in a variety of ways:

-🏫 Improving Our Own School: Back at City High, students took on projects to enhance our shared spaces—assembling air filters, beautifying restrooms, organizing the upstairs of 37 Pennington, and revitalizing the alleyway.
+Improving Our Own School: Back at City High, students took on projects to enhance our shared spaces—painting classrooms, organizing storage spaces, and getting rid of a lot of junk to make space for bike storage.
 These efforts ensure that our learning environment reflects the same care and dedication we bring to our greater community.

 We are proud of our students for showing up, working hard, and making a difference in and beyond our school walls!